How to Create a Location-Based App: Detailed Process & GPS Technology Explained

 Step 3.
 Work on the tech side

 Make sure your team has extensive knowledge on how to build a GPS app.
 Work out the tech side of the project, decide on the functionality, and choose the most suitable location-tracking technology and tech stack.
 Create a UX and UI of the geolocation software.
-Implement all of the functionality you have chosen for the app.
+Implement all of the geolocation features and other functionality you have chosen for the app.

 Step 4.
 Make the app secure